grongier/stratigrapy/README.md

 # StratigraPy

 StratigraPy is a Python package for stratigraphic modeling based on [Landlab](https://github.com/landlab/landlab).
+Similarly to Landlab, StratigraPy favors flexibility for prototyping and teaching rather than speed.

+StratigraPy is still experimental and under heavy development.

 ## Installation